iconidentify/atomforge/README.md

 ### Web Interface

-1. Choose Compile or Decompile mode
+1. Choose Compile or Decompile mode (tabs at the top)
-2. Upload files or paste text/hex data
-3. Click the action button
-4. Download results or copy output
+2. For Compile: paste or type FDO source in the editor, then Run
+3. For Decompile: choose File or Hex input (toggle)
+   - File: click the drop area and select a file.
+When loaded, the area shows a checkmark with filename and size.
+Click again to change the file.
+   - Hex: paste raw hex (with or without spaces).
+The decoded byte count updates live.
+4. Results appear in the output tabs below (Status, Hex, Source)
+   - Copy Hex copies contiguous raw hex (no offsets or ASCII).
+Suitable for pasting into Hex mode.
+   - Download buttons save the binary or source to disk.

+Shortcut: press Ctrl+Enter (Windows/Linux) or Cmd+Enter (macOS) to Run.

+Status log shows only meaningful events (start/end, errors).

 ### API